The term folk horror has been popping up more these days. But what does it mean, exactly? And why is it turning heads?

-Maria and Ingvar are a married couple who run a farm together, living secluded from others in rural Iceland.
+Maria (played by Noomi Rapace) and Ingvar (played by Hilmir Snær Guðnason) are a married couple who run a farm together, living secluded from others in rural Iceland.
 It's Christmas and all is calm—until one day something enters their sheep barn.

 After a while, one of their sheep gives birth to a strange creature: a half-human, half-animal hybrid.
 But they aren't concerned about it.
-In fact, they adopt the creature as their own.
-It's a miracle!
-They name her Ada and even dress her in adorable woolen outfits.
+In fact, they adopt the creature as their own child, name her Ada, and even dress her in adorable woolen outfits.

-Life is pretty good until one day Ingvar's brother, Peter, comes for a surprise visit and finds out about little Ada.
+Life is pretty good until one day Ingvar's brother Pétur (played by Björn Hlynur Haraldsson) comes for a surprise visit and finds out about little Ada.
 As the secret unfolds, the family dynamics change and dark memories come to light.

 Lamb (originally titled Dýrið) is a unique film that focuses on the family unit as an isolated community, removed from society and technology, removed from institutional rules and laws.

-There's much more to Lamb than initially meets the eye, making it an absolute masterpiece of folk horror cinema that successfully channels all the elements and messages of traditional folklore.
+There's much more to Lamb than initially meets the eye, making it an absolute masterpiece of folk horror cinema.